MikeTaran/rsschool-cv/cv.md

 > Solid experience in a wholesale and retail business, including project management, brand
 > building, category management, B2B and B2C communications, BA and negotiation.
 >
-> Over the past six months, I have worked as a trainee QA Engineer and actively contributed to successful web projects, including both desktop and mobile versions.2
->
-> As a result, I possess strong core technical skills and uphold high standards of organizational ethics and discipline.
-I am driven by results and pay meticulous attention to detail.
-I have a knack for learning quickly, even in high-pressure situations, enabling me to grasp new products, features, or platforms within a short timeframe.
->
-> Drawing from my previous experience, I excel in problem-solving and thrive in collaborative team environments.
-My objective is to secure a position within a reputable company, where I can leverage my skills and knowledge to consistently deliver outstanding results in the long term.
-I am eager to contribute to the growth and value of the company's products while simultaneously advancing my own career.

 ### SKILLS and PROFICIENCY